riddryan/Running/README.md

 * Also includes some simulations of models that fall under the category of Differential Algebraic Equations, located in the folder DAE.
 This is a result of setting unconstrained degrees of freedom to have zero mass, which can still be solved for if there are springs and/or dampers that act on those DOF.

-## Tutorial ##
+## Outline ##

-The process of describing a model, solving the equations of motion, constructing a class definition of that model, and then using the model to find and analyze limit cycles are described here.

-### Outline ###
+The following steps are the general workflow for building a new model and analyzing limit cycles with it.

 1. Use the Dynamics Workbench packages to build a 2D or 3D model, and then export the equations of motion into a .m file for use in Matlab.
 It is also helpful to export the energy of each body & spring, the position & velocity vectors of each point, and the Constraint matrices and their derivatives as well.